irql-notlessorequal/xf86-video-intel/README.md

 Generation 11 (Ice Lake) and newer graphics are not supported.

 There are no plans to address this, a solution is to use the `modesetting` driver included within XOrg.

-### Untested Y-tiling performance.

-If you wish to disable this, set the "PreferYTiling" option to "false".

-Please create an issue on the repository's issue tracker if you need to disable it.

 ### Missing symbols (i.e. `vbeFree`)